 When you’re starting out, you can definitely take advantage of all of the free editing software out there.

 If you’re running OSS (Mac), you can use Apple iMovie, which is included on all Mac computers.
-Blender is another excellent option for those that want something a little more in-depth.
+DaVinci Resolve is another excellent option for those that want something a little more in-depth.
 Alternatively, you can check out this post from Tom’s Guide that highlights some of the best free editing software for Mac users.

 You don’t have to have a booming savings account to start vlogging, and you can probably get all of the equipment that you need for around $20 (the microphone.)